SpectrumNez/NextBASIC/README.md

-# NextBASIC
+Adventures in NextBASIC!

-Adventures in NextBASIC on the Spectrum Next
+These are the programs created by me, mainly distributed over at https://twitter.com/SpectrumNez